ejp-rd-vp/cde-in-box/README.md

 `CDE in a box` is a collection of software applications which enables creation, storing and publishing of "Common Data Elements" according to the [CDE semantic model]​(https://github.com/ejp-rd-vp/CDE-semantic-model).

 ### Requirements
-In order to use cde-in-box you `have to` meet following requirements.
+In order to use the cde-in-box solution you `have to` meet following requirements.

 **User requirements (Person who is deploying this solution)**​